 According to the Legal 500 2019, David Walbank QC is “An advocate of exceptional ability… he possesses a first-class legal mind … his command of the court room is nothing short of awe-inspiring… he is intelligent, articulate and fearless… he goes above and beyond the call of duty … his integrity, work ethic and intelligence are a sight to behold… David Walbank QC is outstanding in fraud matters… he is highly recommended for serious fraud cases… A combination of charm and steel”.

 Having historically had conduct of many of the most serious and sensitive cases for the major fraud prosecution agencies (including as former Standing Counsel to the Revenue and Customs Prosecutions Office and to the Department for Business, Innovation and Skills), his work is now almost exclusively for front-rank fraud defence firms.
+His current defence briefs include: Operation Salmon (in which HMRC is alleged to have been defrauded of more than £85 million of VAT and Employers’ Allowance); Operation Centrum (said to be an ‘industrial-scale’ alcohol diversion excise duty fraud); Operation Sanderling (alleged by HMRC to be the largest furlough fraud presently under criminal investigation); Operation Fanbelt (one of the first criminal prosecutions to result from the National Crime Agency’s receipt of intercepted EncroChat communications and involving the evasion of more than £11 million revenue on multiple container-loads of Non UK Duty Paid cigarettes); R v GS-R in which the prosecution allege fraud by abuse of position by the use of a Lasting Power of Attorney to acquire a house, share portfolio and the credit balances in numerous bank accounts.
 David recently secured a Not Guilty verdict on behalf of the main defendant following a 3-month trial at Southwark, which was billed as ‘Big Oil On Trial’.
 His client had been the International Business Development Manager for F.H.Bertling Ltd, a global freight-forwarder, and was alleged to have been the architect of a conspiracy involving senior executives at Bertling and at Conoco Phillips, the US oil and gas giant; the conspiracy was said to have been sanctioned at board level and to have involved the payment of substantial sums to the Conoco official responsible for awarding the contract – routed via a company in the UAE: click here for the news item.
 In 2017, David appeared as leading counsel for one of the principal defendants in a 9-month trial before Mr Justice Edis at the Southwark Crown Court; Operation Amazon was one of the largest and most complex revenue fraud prosecutions ever to come before the courts.

 David is an outstanding technical lawyer and a prolific speaker on topical issues of interest to criminal and regulatory practitioners and to other professionals in the financial and wealth management sector.
 Already this year, he has delivered lectures at major conferences in Interlaken and Paris and at King’s College London.